MichailZyusko/interview-preparation/Interview questions.md

     7. What about performance testing, have you used performance testing tools?
 High load testing?
     8. What are the pros and cons of using Puppeteer and Jest for testing?
 What’s the difference between mocks and stubs?
     9. What’s the difference between unit and integration tests?
+    10. Did you use any tools for finding problems?
 - Web scrapping ☑️
     1. What about ur experience with Puppeteer
     2. What’s about scrolling in puppeteer